birdbrainswagtrain/stirling/readme.md

 - Anything related to namespaces / modules / name resolution is probably severely busted.

 ### Not Supported
+The compiler mostly assumes you know what you're doing, and doesn't bother to check for unsafety.
 - The `mut` keyword is ignored.
 All values are assumed to be mutable.
 References track mutability but only for the sake of the type system.
+- There is no ownership, lifetimes, or borrow checker.